This article answers some frequently asked questions regarding Meraki Systems Manager.

 Yes.
 However, you must install the SM app.

 Yes.
-You can enable privacy settings for mobile devices under the MDM -> Settings page.
+You can enable privacy settings for mobile devices under the Systems Manager > Manage > Settings page.
 Under the privacy tab you can disable both location tracking or SSID tracking for enrolled devices.

 Yes, you can set a 'connectivity alert' from the Configure > Alerts page.
 When a device with the specified tag goes offline for the specified amount of time, you will receive an email alert.
 When the device comes back online, you will also receive an email alert.